realworldocaml/book/en/03-variables-and-functions.md

 Labeled arguments are useful in a few different cases:

   - When defining a function with lots of arguments.
-When you have enough arguments, names are easier to remember than positions.
+Beyond a certain number, arguments are easier to remember by name than by position.

-  - For functions that have multiple arguments that might get confused with each other, particularly if they're of the same type.
+  - When defining functions that have multiple arguments that might get confused with each other.
+This is most at issue when the arguments are of the same type.
 For example, consider this signature for a function for extracting a substring of another string.

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
     val substring: string -> int -> int -> string